sa-mw-dach/quarkus-camel-quickstart/README.md

-amel with Quarkus - A Getting Started Guide
+# Camel with Quarkus - A Getting Started Guide

 ## Prerequisites